gregorias/pc-setup/setup.md

 ### 6. (macOS) Install [Chezmoi](#chezmoi)

+1. Install Fish and 1Password (`brew install fish op`) as they are needed by scripts.

 ### 7. Configure mouse scroll direction

 Change mouse scroll direction on the mouse.
 Scrolling up should go up.